apache/spark/docs/security.md

 [Apache Commons Crypto](http://commons.apache.org/proper/commons-crypto/) library, and Spark's configuration system allows access to that library's configuration for advanced users.

-There is also support for SASL-based encryption, although it should be considered deprectated.
+There is also support for SASL-based encryption, although it should be considered deprecated.
 It is still required when talking to shuffle services from Spark versions older than 2.2.0.

 The following table describes the different options available for configuring this feature.